Natural Learning

 Whatever happened to common childhood injuries, those learning injuries children get through every day play, those scrapes, scratches and bruises that come with adventurous play?

 Learning injuries, common childhood injuries…..injuries that come with freedom and play, those grazed knees from running so very fast, we could sit and pick the scabs off?
-That magnificent bruise falling off the wall that you could boast about to your peers, even that broken arm you got when you fell off the monkey bars?
+That magnificent bruise falling off the wall that you could boast about to your peers, even that broken arm you got when you fell off the monkey bars (you do need a form for this one!)?
 I spent my childhood envious of others with plaster casts, I wanted a broken arm too so my friends could draw on my white cast…..I wanted it so badly that I pretended to have a broken arm!
 I too wanted this 'badge of honour'.

 Common childhood injuries are evidence of a high quality childhood, not of neglect, negligence or lack of supervision!